-Mimicking behaviors is a powerful way to bond, and it works exceptionally on humans too.
-A quick way to bond with someone you don’t know is to match their stance, their posture, their way of talking, and so on.
+Mimicking behavior is a powerful way to bond with your doggo, just as it is with humans too: A quick way to bond with someone you don’t know is to match their stance, posture, way of talking, and so on.

 2. Frequently talk to your husky

 MRI scans show that dogs understand human speech much better than we ever thought.
 Researchers in Hungary trained 13 dogs to lie down voluntarily into an MRI scanner while they spoke to them.

 The discovery was that dogs process language extremely similar to the way we do, with the right side dealing with emotion and the left side dealing with meaning.